Theresa Hak Kyung Cha: Themes

-Dictee heavily features French and English, along with others, often together on the same page.
+Cha's major written work Dictée (1982) heavily features French and English, along with other languages, often together on the same page.
 Commonly, the languages are used in repetitive, "broken" phrases and frequent code-switching, similar to the communication of an individual learning the languages.
 According to Hyun Yi Kang, this style causes readers to "[reconsider] the arbitrary and ideologically colored prescriptions on language and writing, challenging the requirements of good speech and correct grammar."
+In Dictée, Cha turns to the structures of Korean religious and social codes as a possible means for centering her displaced identity.
+Confucianism, for example, one of the major Korean philosophical institutions, serves as the model for Cha's recurring invocation of filial connection.
+In Confucianism, the most sacred tie is not fealty to a supernatural entity or entities, but the bonds that exist among blood relatives.
+As such, in the opening section of Dictée, Cha writes: